 - Open-end and Closed-end Bond Funds

 - CDOs, CMOs and other asset backed securities

 We also have gained significant expertise in defending allegations involving alleged undisclosed conflicts of interest among the various departments within a financial company (e.g., research, investment banking, etc.).
 We also regularly handle the more typical customer disputes, including claims involving unsuitability, churning, unauthorized trading, and “selling away,” among others.

 Maynard Cooper also represents individual and corporate defendants in complex securities litigation involving claims and issues under the 1933 and 1934 Acts, the Private Securities Litigation Reform Act, and the Securities Litigation Uniform Standards Act.
 Representative securities class action cases include:

-- Removal and dismissal (under SLUSA) of nationwide class action.
-Dismissal affirmed by the Eleventh Circuit.
+Removal and dismissal under SLUSA of nationwide class action, which was affirmed by the Eleventh Circuit.